MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 2. **Render (if on a player device)**
    - The game world is rendered for the player based on the state of the world as it is on their [client](#clients-devices-and-the-server) due to that client's current [reconciliation](#authority-and-reconciliation).

+!!! warning Network Events sent to the same client are processed on the frame *after* the next one.
+    When you send a network event back to the same [client](#clients-devices-and-the-server) that sent it, there is a **2-frame delay** before it gets processed.

+    This happens because, as shown in the [frame sequence diagram](#frame-sequence), network events are prepared for processing before new events created in that frame are sent out.
+So when an event is sent back to the same client, that client has already locked in the events it will process next frame, meaning the returned event won’t be handled until the frame after that.

+    This delay is usually not an issue, since network events always involve some lag.
+However, if you need an immediate response, consider using [LocalEvents](#local-events) along with [local scripts](#local-and-default-scripts) and [ownership transfer](#ownership-transfer).

 ## Component Inheritance